 I want to share how EFILYM was born.
 I’m Robin Adams, 46 years old, (at the time of publication of this article) New Zealander living not far from Grenoble in France, married to a local ‘française’, Sylvie in a recomposed family with 3 children.
 Initially trained as an engineer in New Zealand, I now live in the French Alpes not far from Grenoble.
-After much soul searching, reflection, and long consideration we decided to radically change our lifestyle in 2018.
-To give up my comfortable long-standing career, completely change our lifestyle and to jump into the unknown was something that scared us to death.😟 This article has been written to share our adventure, and I’m sure it will strike a cord with many of you.
+After much soul-searching, reflection, and long consideration we decided to radically change our lifestyle in 2018.
+To give up my comfortable long-standing career, completely change our lifestyle and to jump into the unknown was something that scared us to death.😟 This article has been written to share our adventure, and I’m sure it will strike a chord with many of you.
 Our objective is to help others find the courage to embark and traverse their own adventures also!

 Lifestyle changing triggers

 There are many reasons why people may want to change their lifestyle.
 An international study by OBSOCO indicates that 74% of people think that the rhythm of life today is too rapid (80% in France and the USA) and 78% look to find options to slow down their lifestyle and live differently.
 I discovered this during my research phase of our adventure which frankly blew me away, but also reassured me that I was not alone in my reflections, and starting my really thinking about what was important in life for me and my family.
 I had a strong desire to take back some control and gain more independence!